mwang840/IShowSpeed/README.md

 -Install Typescript globally (npm install -g typescript)

 -Install Discord.js library (npm install discord.js)

+-Check to see if your are up to date with the current packages (if not do npm i to keep up to date)

 -Github set up (needed to clone the repository and access IShowSpeed)